 The ADHD can interfere with classroom settings and concentration.

-Sensory sensitivities, social communication difficulties and executive function differences can pose significant barriers to learning and academic achievement.
+Sensory sensitivities, social communication deficits and problems with executive function can impede learning and academic achievement.

 My executive function scored normal on my ASD assessment – but I also don’t have ADHD.